 The High Sheriff’s Cadet, was introduced to provide assured and professional support for the High Sheriff and is a great opportunity for a Surrey Cadet to become part of the Shrieval team.
-This year Fin Wells will be on hand once again to assist the High Sheriff at some of the county visits and events.
+This year Grace Harrison will be on hand to assist the High Sheriff at some of the county visits and events.

 Surrey Volunteer Police Cadet Scheme

 Since 2017, we are proud that the High Sheriff of Surrey has been the patron of the Surrey VPC scheme.